Add a new column of nanoplots, taking input data from selected columns

 "gap"

-will display data gaps at the sites of missing data, where data lines will have discontinuities; (2)"zero"
+will show data gaps at the sites of missing data, where data lines will have discontinuities and bar plots will have missing bars; (2)"marker"

 will replaceNA